rylincoln/developer.fulcrumapp.com/_endpoints/query.md

   * `'large'` (jpg)
   * `'thumb'` (jpg)

-Returns photos URLs in the output for a single photo.
+Returns a photo URL in the output for a single photo.

 The following will return a secure URL directly to the raw file.